hungtruongquoc/udacity-devops-cloud/README.md

-# ND9991 - Course 2 - Infrastructure as Code
+# Hung Truong - ND9991 - Course 2 - Infrastructure as Code

 This repository contains the starter code for the final project of course 2 Infrastructure as Code in the Cloud DevOps Engineer Nanodegree.